voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 -

-> I still don't understand why this is a website thing and not an user-agent^W^W webbrowser thing.
+> I still don't understand why this is a website thing and not an user-agent\^W\^W webbrowser thing.

 -